VirtualMetric/virtualmetric-docs/docs/cli/tutor/read-device-data.md

 Here, we will monitor the local computer, so we assign the identifier `LAPTOP` to it using the `id` field.
 (Replace this with the name of your computer.)

+Copy the following line to the terminal and press <kb-short>Enter</kb-short>:

 ```cli
 .\vmetric-generator -now -count 10 -mode syslog -address 127.0.0.1:14514 -duration 1
 ```